Homemade Hamburger Helper

 This kid-friendly pasta meal is delicious as-is, but feel free to change things up to customize it to your family’s preferences and what you have available.

 - Protein.
-Instead of using ground beef or turkey, try this with chicken or Italian sausage.
+Instead of using ground beef, use ground turkey, ground chicken or Italian sausage.

 - Vegetables.
-Instead of, or in addition to the bell pepper and onion, add sautéed mushrooms or zucchini.
+Instead of, or in addition to the bell pepper and onion, add sautéed mushrooms, cauliflower, broccoli or zucchini.

 Even though this macaroni and beef recipe is really quite simple, here are a few tips for best results.

 - I recommend using freshly grated cheese for this recipe.
 The bagged pre-shredded cheeses are coated in anti-caking agents and just don’t melt as smoothly.

 - Due to the size of ingredients that get added to the pan, I suggest using a large pot, Dutch Oven or VERY large skillet for this recipe.